shivangg/picknplace/README.md

 #### After finding out these angles, they were published to the RViz which moves the robotics arm KR210 also simulated in the Gazebo environment.

+### Results

+The inverse kinematics solution refers to finding the angles that the joints of the robotic arm need to be at so that the the end effector is at the desired position with the desired orientation.
+This can also be called the desired pose(position + orientation).
+This is a harder problem compared to forward kinematics (using joint angles to find the position and orientation of the end effector) and multiple solutions maybe present(in the dexterous workspace).

+The inverse kinematics solutions were calculated in approximately 1 second per solution for the points in the path planned by RViz.
+For real time applications, this should be in the order of milliseconds.
 #### Improvements
 This project can be improved by making a program that can produce closed-form inverse kinematics solutions automagically from the URDF file of the robot.
 Something like [ik_fast](http://openrave.org/docs/0.8.2/openravepy/ikfast/).
+Shifting to compiled languages will also reduce time to calculate the IK solutions.

 #### Where it might Fail
 This will fail to calculate solutions if the point to be reached is at a greater distance than the workspace of the robot, although in real cases extenders might be used at the cost of payload capacity.
 Mobile manipulators is also another option for pick and placement of far away objects.